-There is strong evidence that regular exercise not only benefits the body, but the brain itself.
+There is strong evidence that regular exercise not only benefits the body but the brain itself.
 MRI research has shown that athletic competitors have increased hippocampus and basal ganglia volumes in comparison to those that are relatively unfit.
 These parts of the brain are intricately related to memory, behavior, action, and thought.
-This may correlate with benefits regarding these areas of brain function, but further research is needed in order to confirm or deny this hypothesis.
+This may correlate with benefits regarding these areas of brain function, but further research is needed to confirm or deny this hypothesis.

 Exercise Stimulates the Release of Pheromones and Enhances Sexual Performance

 Male sweat is laced with Androstadienone, a pheromone which is physiologically able to increase arousal and sexual attraction in women.
 The hormone is completely odorless, but the female brain can sense the presence of the pheromone and respond.
 Females also release their own pheromone related to Estrogen, known as Estratetraenol, which is believed to increase the attraction of men to women, though the link is less pronounced.

 Improved Testosterone Levels associated with exercise also enhance sexual desire and libido in both men and women.
 It also increases sexual capacity in both sexes, increasing sensitivity and making it easier to generate physiological signs of arousal.

 Everyone understands how important nutrition is to weight loss or to maintain a healthy diet, but evidence mounts that the act of training itself changes the way that our bodies desire and yearn for nutrition.
 People that engage in vigorous cardiovascular exercise are more likely to crave foods with fewer calories.
 The most prominent hypothesis for why this appears to be the case is that, the more we work out, the more we want water, so our brains seek out foods with a lot of water, but not necessarily a lot of calories.